-Finding: An edit check was not being utilized to determine the number of reimbursable meals to claim by eligibility for claim submission.
-Technical assistance was provided onsite.
+☐ Finding: The edit check was not being utilized to determine the number of reimbursable meals to claim by eligibility for claim submission.
+Technical assistance was provided.

 Corrective Action Needed: Please move forward and complete an edit check each month before claim submission.
 Please submit lunch edit check for one month and submit to reviewer.